 White collar crime

 This concerns activities with actions and effects that stretch across multiple countries.
-Illicit smuggling and cybercrime are examples, though many white collar offences can also come under this heading.
+Illicit smuggling and cybercrime are examples, though many white collar offences can also come under the heading of transnational crime.

 What is the relevance of crime committed overseas?